AMA warns budget cuts could GP push fees up, crunch bulk billing

 “A couple of budgets ago they removed the incentive for doctors.
-This [budget] has removed the payment for practices.
-The Government has effectively kicked one more leg out of that tripod [of measures],” he said.
+This,” he said.

 “The GP is central to immunisation for this country,” Dr Hambleton said.
 “GPs will, of course, continue to immunise, but the incentive for practices to get their rates over 90 per cent has now gone.

 “We need to work together on this.
 We do need to make sure we maintain that funding.”